 It was through her second husband that she fell in love with the buzz surrounding racecar driving.
 Not only did O’Connor promote road races across the country, she competed several times in them.

-As O’Connor’s life was steadily becoming hectic she was thrown into the life of playboy bunnies, Hugh Hefner and the excitement and glamour associated with the world of being sexy and rich.
+As O’Connor’s life became much more hectic after she was thrown into the life of playboy bunnies, Hugh Hefner and the excitement and glamour associated with the world of being sexy and rich.

-While serving on the board of advisors of a hospitality magazine she was approached by another board member of take up the position of manager of the Playboy Mansion in Chicago.
+While serving on the board of advisors of a hospitality magazine she was approached by another board member to take up the position of manager of the Playboy Mansion in Chicago.

 “I moved to Chicago in 1969 and at the time there were 24 bunnies living in the house,” she said.
 “It was a whole new experience and a whole lot of fun.”

-In 1971 Hef purchased the mansion in LA and for a few years O’Connor would travel between the two until he finally moved himself and his bunnies to sunny California.
+In 1971 Hef purchased the mansion in LA and for a few years, O’Connor traveled between the two until he finally moved himself and his bunnies to sunny California.